DanielHadley/DanielHadley.github.io/about.md

 ## Proficiency

 My focus is using data to create intelligent public policy.
-I enjoy writing code, and consider myself advanced in R, with a passable knowledge of Python, Bash (Linux), HTML, CSS, and Markdown.
+I enjoy writing code, and consider myself advanced in R, with a passable knowledge of Python, Git, Bash (Linux), HTML, CSS, and Markdown.
 My training in planning also included courses in economics, statistics, GIS, and design, all of which I use frequently on the job.

 On the management side, I have overseen teams of highly technical analysts, department heads, and even public works crews.
 I often engage with the public, journalists, developers (both real estate and software), and teams of student researchers.